marcellomontemagno/marcellomontemagno.github.io/_posts/2016-03-01-the-four-rules-of-simple-design.md

 - Striving for a simple design, one that is adaptable to changing needs, makes a design a better design.
 - Whenever we have a choice to make, look for the easier to change, makes a design a better design.

 Is important to not misunderstand the previous tho statements.
-Is not making everything configurable or build plenty of extension point the key for better a design.
+Is not making everything configurable or build plenty of extension points the key for better a design.
 Quite the opposite.

 As a matter of fact, there is another constant in software development, we don't know what is going to change, and of course, we are not good in predicting the future.
 Everytime we introduce an extension point we introduce complexity in our design and of course we spend a lot of effort dealing with them.